davidc6/cs-knowledge/notes/database.md

 - Cluster Communication - this component is responsible for communicating with other database nodes in a cluster, also load balancing.
 - Client Communication - client requests travel through this component.
 These requests are essentially queries in some form of a language.

-The transport then pushes the command deeper into the database.
+The transport then pushes/forwards the command deeper into the database.

 ### Query Processor

 - From the **transport layer**, the query is handed over to a query processor that parses and processes (interprets and validates) it.
-- Access control checks are done only after the query is fully parsed.
+- Access control checks are carried out only after the query is fully parsed.
 - Once parsed the query is parsed to **query optimizer**.
     - Query optimizer
         - Removes impossible parts of the query
         - Attempts to most optimal way to execute the query based on
-        - Index cardinality
+            - Index cardinality (i.e. uniqueness of values in an index, higher cardinality indicates a larger number of unique values)
-        - Approximate intersection size
+            - Approximate intersection size (number of rows that exist in common between two or more datasets or queries)
             - Data placement (nodes in the cluster that hold the data and cost of transfer)
+- Handles relation operations required for query resolution (normally this would be a dependency tree)
+- Handles optimisations
+    - Index ordering - how rows in an index are sorted (ordered index is a data structure that allows for efficient retrieval of data based on a specific order to enable fast lookups and retrieval).
+    - Cardinality estimation -
+    - Access methods selection -

 ### Execution Engine